Academic Honesty Policy

 Custodian of Policy: Vice President of Academic Affairs

 Relevant Minnesota State System Policy: Board Policy 3.6.1

 Next Review: 2024

 The University expects all students to represent themselves in an honest fashion.
-In academic work, students are expected to present original ideas and give credit for the ideas of others.
+In academic work, students are expected to present their original ideas and to give credit for the ideas of others.